How to Apply

-Our Trustees and Grants Committee will consider all chosen applications carefully during their grants meetings.
-These are held every 4 months, the next application deadline is 31st March 2020, however it is highly recommended to apply at least a few days before this.
+Our Trustees and Grants Committee will consider all chosen applications carefully at their scheduled grants meetings.
+Due to the current COVID-19 situation and extra funding needs, the next application deadline is 30th September 2020, however it is highly recommended to apply at least a few days before this.
 All applicants will be notified of the outcome and, if successful, signed grants paperwork confirming the grants use and a commitment to reporting on the use of the funds will be required, as well as a UK Bank or Building Society account.
 Unsuccessful applicants are kindly asked to wait for one funding round before re-applying.

 Please give us an idea about your organisation - who do you support, what are your aims and activities?